cfsanderson/Cohen-BirthdayCard/README.md

 # Cohen's Birthday Card Project

-Cohen is building this at Area 52 (Public Library) this summer.
+Cohen is building this custom birthday card at Area 52 (Public Library) this summer.